jsakeag/virus-simulation/README.md

 # Virus-simulation
-A basic project that models an oversimplified version of a spreading virus
+A basic project that models a spreading virus

 uses pygame & numpy